Shintaro-Sugawara/PathList/README.md

 # Path List / Path List Pro

 This tool is a lightweight tool that quickly and easily generates a list of full file paths (absolute paths) from folders.
-Simply drag and drop a folder onto the application icon to start.
 In the Pro version, you can also extract folder contents in tree structure and export the results to Excel or similar formats.

 It fully supports Unicode, ensuring correct handling of characters from any language.
 The application interface is available in Japanese, English, and German, with more languages planned.